Superfetch 100% disk usage [SOLVED]

-a) Open Start menu and directly type “cmd“.
-Right click on Command Prompt in the result and select Run as administrator.
+- Press the Windows logo key on your keyboard and type “cmd“, then right click Command Prompt in the results and select Run as administrator.

 - At Command Prompt, type “net.exe stop superfetch” and press Enter on your keyboard.

 - Type “sc config sysmain start=disabled” and press Enter.